-BitMEX is down but not out – yet.
+BitMEX is down but not out – yet as Angelina Kwan has reportedly quit the company and their CEO has gone walkabout.
 The global futures trading platform that allows its users to trade digital assets is facing a turbulent time, and opponents on all fronts.

 Arthur Hayes, the company’s CEO is currently “off grid”, rumors are mounting about a possible investigation into the business from the US Commodity and Futures Trading Commission (CFTC), and the UK advertising watchdog, the Advertising Standards Authority (ASA) recently upheld complaints over an advert BitMEX placed, saying it misled potential investors.